“She is as busy as a bee.” What type of figurative language is this?

 Life is like a play; people have roles and perform.

-Identify an idiom from this sentence: “Don’t let the cat out of the bag.”
+Identify the figurative language used in this sentence: “Don’t let the cat out of the bag.”

 True or False: Hyperbole is a type of exaggeration.